epfl-lasa/modulo/source/modulo_core/README.md

 A parameter has a name and a data value of a particular data type.
 On an interface level, this allows parameter values to be retrieved or written by name in order to determine or configure the behaviour of particular elements.

-The ROS Parameter is a specific implementation of the parameter concept which, together with the ParameterMessage, can be used to read and write named parameters on application nodes through the ROS interface.
-The ROS Parameter supports only simple types (atomic types, strings and arrays).
+The ROS `Parameter` is a specific implementation of the parameter concept which, together with the `ParameterMessage`, can be used to read and write named parameters on application nodes through the ROS interface.
+The ROS `Parameter` supports only simple types (atomic types, strings and arrays).

-The control libraries [`state_representation::Parameter`](https://epfl-lasa.github.io/control-libraries/versions/main/classstate__representation_1_1_parameter_interface.html) is another implementation that supports more data types, including State-derived objects and matrices.
+The control libraries [`state_representation::Parameter`](https://epfl-lasa.github.io/control-libraries/versions/main/classstate__representation_1_1_parameter_interface.html) is another implementation that supports more data types, including `State`-derived objects and matrices.

-The parameter translator utilities in `modulo_core::translators` convert between ROS and state_representation parameter formats, so that parameters can be sent on the ROS interface but consumed as state_representation objects locally.
+The parameter translator utilities in `modulo_core::translators` convert between ROS and `state_representation` parameter formats, so that parameters can be sent on the ROS interface but consumed as `state_representation` objects locally.